tmspzz/Rome/README.md

 __If the commands does not resolve to any tag, the HEAD commit hash from `git rev-parse HEAD` is used as version.__

+In order for `--no-skip-current` to work, make sure to run `carthage archive` to create an artifact to cache.

 #### Multiple Aliases

 Suppose you have a framework `Framework` that builds two targets, `t1` and `t2`,